 2. The AC Sounds Like Water Is Running

-While air conditioners produce condensate during the cooling process, they do not run on or consume water.
+While air conditioners make condensate during the cooling process, they do not run on or utilize water.
 This means your AC should never sound like running water.
-If you hear this noise, it might mean the evaporator coil has frozen over and is now thawing and dripping water onto the ground.
+If you hear this sound, it might mean the evaporator coil has frozen over and is now thawing and dripping water onto the ground.

 This can develop for a few reasons, including: